 About the Author: Patricia Ann Talley is a Whitney M. Young, Jr. Fellow of Economic Development from the University of Michigan.
 She has lived in Mexico since 1997, conducting post-graduate research and developing strategies for economic empowerment.
-She serves on the Council of City Leaders for the International Cities of Peace Organization. mailto:email@example.com.
+She serves as a representative in Mexico for Peace Pals International. mailto:email@example.com.

 1.Gonzalo Aguirre Beltrán, La población negra en México, México, Fondo de Cultura Económica, 1946.